 A wisecracking likeable lead.
 Shenanigans with the ever-returning Avenger Iron Man.
 Those Cap’ America cameos.
 Yes, Spider-Man: Homecoming is packed with perhaps more fun than arguably all Marvel films to date.
 And it’s also stuffed with a web of Easter eggs, comic-book references and nods to other stars in the cinematic universe.

-Spotting them all would be enough to get your underoos in a twist, but fortunately we’ve rounded up the best buried treasures below.
-Because with a great movie comes a great responsibility for an extensive breakdown.
+Spotting them all would be enough to get your underoos in a twist, but fortunately, we’ve rounded up the best buried treasures below.
+Because with a great movie comes great responsibility for an extensive breakdown.

 The Scorpion strikes

 Vulture-eyed fans might have spotted a hidden villain in Homecoming: The Scorpion.
 Well, The Scorpion before he actually became The Scorpion.
 Mac Gargan – one of The Vulture’s cronies played by Michael Mando – popped up in the film’s epic ferry battle, as well as in the first post-credit scene to Michael Keaton’s The Vulture.